-PHY 152 College Physics II
+College Physics II PHY 152

-Prerequisites: "C" or better earned in PHY 151

-SP College Transfer Course
+Prerequisites: "C" or better earned in PHY 151 Corequisites: None College Transfer Course SP

 This course uses algebra- and trigonometry-based mathematical models to introduce the fundamental concepts that describe the physical world.
 Topics include electrostatic forces, electric fields, electric potentials, direct-current circuits, magnetostatic forces, magnetic fields, electromagnetic induction, alternating-current circuits, and light.
 Upon completion, students should be able to demonstrate an understanding of the principles involved and display analytical problemsolving ability for the topics covered.
-This course has been approved for transfer under the CAA and ICAA as a universal general education transfer component course (UGETC) in Natural Sciences-AS.
+This course has been approved for transfer under the CAA and ICAA as a universal aeneral education transfer component course (UGETC) in Natural Sciences-AS.